neomutt/neomutt.github.io/_dev/getting-started.md

 See your [notifications](https://github.com/settings/notifications) and [emails](https://github.com/settings/emails) settings for more information.

+### Labels

+We use Github labels to categorize Pull Requests and Issues.
+[Here's](/dev/issue-labels) a list of them with their meanings.
+Please make use of them and ask if something is unclear.

+### Branches

+Some of [our Branches](/dev/branches) have a special meaning.

 ## Invitation  <a class="offset" id="invite"></a>

 This section is for people who have been invited to join the NeoMutt project.